csaluski/cs-386-project/deliverables/deliverable2/storiesLarreau.md

 Story 2

 As an assistant professor,
-I want to share the papers I have referenced, so that I can share them with my research team.
+I want to save the papers I have referenced, so that I can share them with my research team.

 Priority: